HumanSignal/label-studio/docs/source/guide/backend.md

 ## Backend Config

 By default service.py uses config.json.
-But you may call it with your own config:
+But you may call it with your config:

 ```bash
 python service.py -c <your_config.json>